-"low tone" - a physiological state in which a muscle has decreased tone, or tension.
-A muscle's tone is a measure of its ability to resist passive elongation or stretching.
+“low tone” – a physiological state in which a muscle has decreased tone, or tension.
+A muscle’s tone is a measure of its ability to resist passive elongation or stretching.
 It is most often seen in newborns (congenital) and infants, but it may persist through adolescence into adulthood.
-Another name for infantile hypotonia is "floppy baby syndrome."
-This refers to the tendency of a hypotonic infant's arms, legs,and head to "flop," or dangle loosely,when they are picked up or moved.
+Another name for infantile hypotonia is “floppy baby syndrome.”
+This refers to the tendency of a hypotonic infant’s arms, legs,and head to “flop,” or dangle loosely, when parents pick them up or move them.
 CNS trauma and infection are perhaps the most common cause of hypotonia, both in infants and in children.
 Insult to the brain may occur prenatally (before birth), perinatally (around the time of birth), or postnatally (after birth).

 In addition to low muscle tone, infants with hypotonia may also exhibit excessive flexibility of the joints (hypermobility), decreased deep tendon reflexes (e.g., tapping the knee joint produces little or no muscle jerk), and difficulties with sucking and swallowing.
 Children in whom hypotonia persists often show delays in gross motor skills such as sitting up, crawling, and walking.
 They may also have difficulties with coordination and exhibit speech delays.
 In some cases, symptoms may persist into adulthood.

-a condition marked by an abnormal increase in muscle tension and a reduced ability of a muscle to stretch.
-It is caused by injury to motor pathways in the central nervous system, which carry information from the central nervous system to the muscles to control posture, muscle tone, and reflexes.
+symptoms of this condition include abnormal increase in muscle tension and a reduced ability of a muscle to stretch.
+Primary cause by injury to motor pathways in the central nervous system, which carry information from the central nervous system to the muscles to control posture, muscle tone, and reflexes.
 When the injury occurs in children under the age of 2, the term cerebral palsy is often used.
 Hypertonia can be so severe that joint movement is not possible.
-Untreated hypertonia can lead to loss of function and deformity.
+If parents don’t seek treatment, hypertonia can lead to loss of function and deformity.

 involves uncontrollable muscle spasms, stiffening or straightening out of muscles, shock-like contractions of all or part of a group of muscles, and abnormal muscle tone.
 Itis seen in disorders such as cerebral palsy, stroke, and spinal cord injury.